In brief:

 Not every country will have the same list of countries it prohibits doing business with, as international relations can vary between countries.
 Also, socio-political situations in countries can change over time, so sanctions may be lifted if things improve.

 For most companies, a prohibited business list starts with illegal (or potentially illegal) products and services.
 For these, organizations can check sanctions lists applicable to their country.
-For the US, that generally means searching lists issued by OFAC (the Office of Foreign Assets Control).
+For the US, that generally means conducting an OFAC check.
 These catalog individuals, groups (including businesses), and countries US companies are prohibited from trading or doing business with.

 Beyond that, there are certain types of businesses that may not be inherently illegal, but are heavily regulated or have a high risk of involving unlawful activities.
-So it’s up to your organization to do its due diligence in researching business sectors, including what regulatory restrictions apply to them (or don’t) and how prevalent crime is in them.
+So it’s up to your organization to do its due diligence using a Customer Identification Program (CIP) in researching business sectors, including what regulatory restrictions apply to them (or don’t) and how prevalent crime is in them.
 Depending on your organization’s risk appetite, there are certain industries or types of businesses you may decide to completely avoid interacting with to mitigate unnecessary operational risks or compliance costs.

 Your organization also needs to consider its core values, branding, value proposition, and customer base.
 Associating with new types of businesses may bring in new customers for an organization, but it can also alienate existing customers if it results in an unpopular or contradictory public persona.